Stephen Rainbow: 2025 Islamophobia controversy

 In early April 2025, Radio New Zealand and The Spinoff reported that Rainbow had claimed that a 2024 NZSIS threat assessment showed that Muslims posed a greater threat to the New Zealand Jewish community than White supremacists during a meeting with race relations commissioner Melissa Derby, two Human Rights Commission staff and Philippa Yasbek, the spokesperson for Alternative Jewish Voices and Dayenu: Jews Against Occupation on 24 February.
 Yasbek had met with the Human Rights Commission to discuss the Jewish community and race relations in New Zealand.
 Yasbek disagreed with Rainbow's remarks, contending that White supremacists posed a threat to both the Jewish and Muslim communities.
-She also argued that anti-Zionism should not be conflated with antisemitism, and argued that racism "racism is best fought by uniting with other groups experiencing racism, rather than arguing that Jews are exceptional in comparison to other ethnic or religious groups."
+She also argued that anti-Zionism should not be conflated with antisemitism, and argued that "racism is best fought by uniting with other groups experiencing racism, rather than arguing that Jews are exceptional in comparison to other ethnic or religious groups."
 Yasbek filed a complaint with Justice Minister Goldsmith, questioning Rainbow's suitability for the role of Chief Human Rights Commissioner and accusing him of Islamophobia.

 The Federation of Islamic Associations of New Zealand (FIANZ) called Rainbow's comments "an alarming warning bell for human rights in this country."
-Following a meeting between FIANZ spokesperson Abdur Razzaq, Rainbow issued a personal apology.
+Following a meeting with FIANZ spokesperson Abdur Razzaq, Rainbow issued a personal apology.
 The NZSIS' director Andrew Hampton told The Spinoff that Rainbow had misrepresented the NZSIS' threat assessment and clarified that the report never stated that Muslims posed a greater threat to the Jewish community than White supremacists.
-In response to media coverage, Goldsmith confirmed that he would be meeting with Rainbow to advise him to "be more careful with his words" However, he refused to relieve Rainbow of his position and expressed confidence in his role as Chief Human Rights Commissioner.
+In response to media coverage, Goldsmith confirmed that he would be meeting with Rainbow to advise him to "be more careful with his words."
+However, he refused to relieve Rainbow of his position and expressed confidence in his role as Chief Human Rights Commissioner.